 Let's take a practice we hear a lot about in openness: spending more time with grantseekers, one-on-one to build relationships.
 To be more open, you decide to invite a grantseeker to coffee to share some updates about the foundation:

 GRANTSEEKER

 PERSONA S: Strength in collaboration, high trust in funders, sees philanthropy as a relationship.

-(Thought bubble) I hope we have time always have good ideas for us.
+(Thought bubble) I hope we have time for brainstorming.
+Because they work with a lot of grantees they always have good ideas for us.